mapbox/mapbox-maps-android/docs/Migrate to v11.md

 --- | ---
 `bottom` | Above polygons (land, landuse, water, etc.)
-`middle` | Above lines (roads, etc.) and behind 3D buildings `top` | Above all existing layers in the style
+`middle` | Above lines (roads, etc.) and behind 3D buildings `top` | Above POI labels and behind Place and Transit labels

 Just set the preferred `slot` on the `Layer` object before adding it to your map and your layer will be appropriately placed in the Standard style's layer stack.
+If no slot is specified for a custom layer they are placed at the very top of the layer list, providing a location that has highest collision priority compared to all other layers.

 ```kotlin
 +lineLayer(layerId = "line-layer", sourceId = "line-layer") {